orizuru/orizuru.github.io/_docs/tutorial-building-your-first-app.md

 ## Deploy the updated code
 1. First, let's increase the debug log level in the Heroku app.<br>
-    Run the following command to set the DEBUG config variable, but replace `evening-badlands-29385` with the name of your own Heroku app.
+    From the command line in the project root, run the following command to set the DEBUG config variable, but replace `evening-badlands-29385` with the name of your own Heroku app.
     ```shell
     heroku config:set "DEBUG=*" --app evening-badlands-29385
     ```